 If you charge your phone from a USB 3.0 port on your computer, turn on Airplane Mode to ensure your phone won’t try to sync or interact with the computer.
 Otherwise, the allowable current is capped at 0.9 amps.
 Check online to find out if your computer model has USB 3.0 ports.

-Our picks: Try the AmazonBasics USB 3.0 cable ($5.49) for USB 3.0 to Micro USB.
+Our picks: Try the RAMPOW Micro USB cable ($7.99, checkprice on Amazon) for USB 3.0 to Micro USB.
 And for USB-C Phones, the Anker Powerline+ USB-C to USB 3.0 cable ($10.99, check price on Amazon) is an extra-durable cable for rapid charging and data syncing.

 6. Use your iPad charger for your iPhone 6 or newer iPhone

 The standard iPhone 6 1-amp charger can take the phone from zero to full in around three hours, and the 2.1-amp iPad charger can halve that, says Silverman.
 Or pick up an Apple-certified third-party wall charger.

 7. Turn off your phone while it’s charging